nixworks/public/news/2013/05/7/README.md

 The Nigerian Islamist sect Boko Haram is thought to have been behind a deadly siege on the northeastern town of Bama on Tuesday that left 55 people dead.

 ### [American special effects innovator Ray Harryhausen dies at the age of 92. ](/news/2013/05/7/american-special-effects-innovator-ray-harryhausen-dies-at-the-age-of-92.md)
-_Context: Ray Harryhausen, U.S., special effects_
+_Context: American, Ray Harryhausen, special effects_

 ### [American As I Lay Dying frontman and lead vocalist Tim Lambesis is arrested on charges of attempting to hire a hitman. ](/news/2013/05/7/american-as-i-lay-dying-frontman-and-lead-vocalist-tim-lambesis-is-arrested-on-charges-of-attempting-to-hire-a-hitman.md)
 Metal singer taken into custody Tuesday after allegedly soliciting an undercover cop to have his estranged wife killed.

 ### [The Bank of China halts business with a North Korean bank accused by the United States of financing Pyongyang's missile and nuclear programs. ](/news/2013/05/7/the-bank-of-china-halts-business-with-a-north-korean-bank-accused-by-the-united-states-of-financing-pyongyang-s-missile-and-nuclear-programs.md)
-_Context: Bank of China, North Korea, U.S., its nuclear weapons program_
+_Context: Bank of China, North Korea, United States, its nuclear weapons program_

 ### [Microsoft acknowledges and plans to address complaints with its Windows 8 operating system - changes will be available later this year. ](/news/2013/05/7/microsoft-acknowledges-and-plans-to-address-complaints-with-its-windows-8-operating-system-a-changes-will-be-available-later-this-year.md)
 _Context: Microsoft, Windows 8, operating system_